About Nebraska U

 - Semi-Centennial Anniversary Book: The University of Nebraska, 1869-1919 This is a history of the university presented through articles written by faculty such as H.B.
 Alexander, George E. Howard, Louise Pound, and Hattie P. Williams.

-- Robert Manley's Centennial History of the University of Nebraska is online as a part of "Transcribe UNL."
-Pick a page and learn about the university history!
+- Robert Manley's Centennial History of the University of Nebraska is online and searchable through a web browser.

 - Metzger Memories.
 Written by UNL alumnus Jim Metzger on his career and his association with the University of Nebraska in Turkey.